epage/epage.github.io/blog/blog/2026-08-05-cargo-vision.md

 By having this pipeline of operations with clear inputs/outputs between them, we'll by necessity need to do the same thing for the Cargo code base.
-For example, feature resolution would be an isolated, pure transformation from inputs to outputs This makes it so contributors and reviewers have a finite area of concern to work with, making it easier to contribute and making reviewers more confident in accepting changes.
+For example, feature resolution would be an isolated, pure transformation from inputs to outputs.
+This makes it so contributors and reviewers have a finite area of concern to work with, making it easier to contribute and making reviewers more confident in accepting changes.